darcat/promis/README.md

 IonosatMicro PROMIS system deployment scripts and utilities

 ## Usage
 Navigate to the source directory and type `vagrant up`.
-It just works ™.
+It just¹ works ™.

+¹ before #17 is fixed, you also need to `git submodule update` before starting vagrant, also version specifications in the config don't work yet until vagrant starts supporting building images from git directly.

 ## Notes for development
 ### Synced folders and links